yutofukushima/fukurin00.github.io/index.md

 - Bachelor student in the Department of Electrical, Electronics and Information Engineering, School of Engineering, Nagoya University.

-- I also like traveling.
-I've traveled The U.S., the U.K., France, Netherland by myself.

 # Research interest
 - Autonomous Mobile Robot(AMR)
 - Human Robot Interaction(HRI)